semrush/intergalactic/website/docs/data-display/color-palette/color-palette.md

 #### Total amount

-Use `--chart-palette-order-total-amount` token to indicate total values.
+Use `--intergalactic-chart-palette-order-total-amount` token to indicate total values.

 ::: react-view